xternet/SecureCrowdfunding/README.md

-# KlerosInter
+# New crowdfunding concept
-Secure crowdfunding concept
+Secure crowdfunding